HSA Rollover: What To Tell Your Employees

 The “garden variety” HSA rollover requires no action on the employee’s part; the funds seamlessly shift from year to year and are available when needed.
 More importantly, the beginning of each new year resets contribution limits and lets employees begin adding funds to their accounts again.

 However, in IRS jargon, an HSA rollover can have another meaning—the transfer of a balance from one HSA to another.
-These types of rollovers carry two caveats as outlined by the IRS:
+In order to maintain the tax-savings benefits of the HSA and avoid a 20% penaty, you need to consider these two caveats as outlined by the IRS:

 - Only one rollover is allowed per one-year period.
 It should be noted that this year starts the day you initiate the rollover by withdrawing funds from the original HSA.
 If you initiate the rollover on January 3rd, you won’t be able to rollover again until the same date next year.